Gozala/eventual/Readme.md

 ## What is an eventual value?

-An eventual value is a placeholder for values that will be recieved asyncronously *at some point in the future*.
+An eventual value is a placeholder for values that will be received asyncronously *at some point in the future*.
 Eventual values are typically used in place of callbacks for asyncronous operations.
 They allow you to return a deferred value *syncronously* that will be resolved *asyncronously*.
 Using deferred values allows you describe asyncronous actions in a syncronous fashion.